evhub/coconut/DOCS.md

 -r, --run             run the compiled source
--n, --nowrite         disable writing the compiled source -i, --interact        force the interpreter to start (otherwise starts if no other command is given) -q, --quiet           suppress all info and debug output -d, --debug           enable printing debug output
+-n, --nowrite         disable writing the compiled source -i, --interact        force the interpreter to start (otherwise starts if no other command is given) -q, --quiet           suppress all informational output -d, --debug           enable printing debug output
 -e, --exec            run a line of coconut passed in as a string --autopep8            use autopep8 to format compiled code (remaining args passed to autopep8)